s9poa/gridsync/README.md

 This project simulates a game deals platform where users can browse and discover discounted video games.

 ## 🌐 Live Site
-[Visit GridSync](https://your-live-link.com) <!-- Replace with your live site link -->
+[https://gridsync-website.vercel.app/](https://your-live-link.com](https://gridsync-website.vercel.app/)) <!-- Replace with your live site link -->

 ## 🎯 Purpose
 GridSync was created to closely simulate the look, feel, and features of a modern game deals marketplace.
-It focuses on clean design, responsive layouts, and interactive elements, providing a complete demonstration of front-end development skills.
+It focuses on clean design, responsive layouts, and interactive elements, providing a demonstration of front-end development skills.

 ## ✨ Highlights
 • Fully responsive layout for desktop, tablet, and mobile